 Once a foster/adoptive family welcomes a teen into the home, agency support is imperative.
 Staff should provide the family up front with as much information as possible about the teen's strengths and challenges, be available to support the family with practical support when questions or concerns arise, and provide connections with other families caring for older youth.
 It is also important to provide extra training to families on managing behaviors common with teens.

 Keeping sibling groups together in foster/adoptive placements is now well-recognized as best practice.
-In New York State, siblings may only be separated if placing them together is contrary to the safety, health or welfare of one or more of the children.
-Children’s loss and trauma are reduced and they experience better outcomes, when they are placed with their siblings.
-Siblings may well be the longest-standing relationships people have throughout their lifetimes, and an important source of emotional support for children in foster care (Cohn, 2012).
+Brothers and sisters need each other to thrive.
+Children's loss and trauma are reduced and they experience better outcomes when they are placed with their siblings.
+Siblings may well provide the longest-standing relationships people have throughout their lifetimes, and an important source of emotional support for children in foster care (Cohn, 2012).
+In New York State, siblings may only be separated if placing them together is contrary to the safety, health, or welfare of one or more of the children.

 Children in foster care have already endured painful loss and trauma from abuse, neglect and separation from their parents.
-Efforts to prevent them from also losing their brothers and sisters is a crucial priority for child welfare agencies, deserving attention equal to that given to meeting children’s other needs, such as opportunities to heal from trauma.
-The importance of keeping siblings together is addressed in federal law by the Fostering Connections to Success and Increasing Adoptions Act of 2008 as well as in New York State law.
+Efforts to prevent them from also losing their brothers and sisters is a crucial priority for child welfare agencies, deserving attention equal to that given to meeting children's other needs, such as opportunities to heal from trauma.
+The importance of keeping siblings together is also addressed in federal law by the Fostering Connections to Success and Increasing Adoptions Act of 2008.

 Several milestones in the certification process present opportunities to recruit and equip families to care for sibling groups: